How to launch contests, giveaways, and competitions with SMS keywords

 While exhibiting at the Festival of Ideas at Retail Live, we designed a keyword-based trivia game.

 If participants texted in the wrong answer, they would get an auto-response saying:

 If they got the right answer, then they would receive this SMS:

 If you wanted to limit the entries, you can set an auto-responder to say:

 Text messaging in its most basic form is still incredibly effective.
 Place an entry link inside your auto-responder to prompt your participants to fill in additional information in order to complete their registration.

 In the example above, you can prompt your participant to enter more information on a landing page.

-Another option would be to make it quick and easy, and ask them to text in their email.
-Learn how to do simple name and email op-ins with this quick tutorial.
+Another option is to ask them to text in their email.
+Learn how to do simple name and email opt-ins with this Zapier SMS tutorial.